AICAR (50mg)

 Research and Clinical Studies

 AICAR may have organ-protective potential, especially against ischemia and reperfusion injury.
-The nucleotide has been suggested to reduce myocardial infarction size and improve cardiac function in an animal model of myocardial ischemia-reperfusion injury.(1) The likelihood of AICAR's potential to activate AMPK and reduce oxidative stress and inflammation is high, which are key contributors to reperfusion injury.
+The nucleotide has been suggested to potentially reduce myocardial infarction size and improve cardiac function in an animal model of myocardial ischemia-reperfusion injury.(1)

-One meta-analysis aimed to investigate the potential of AICAR on cardiovascular and cerebrovascular complications following coronary artery bypass graft (CABG) surgery.(2) The data was collected from 5 randomized, placebo-controlled, double-blind clinical trials, including 4,043 subjects.
-From the results, AICAR was suggested to reduce perioperative myocardial infarction, cardiac death through postoperative day 4, and the combined outcome of myocardial infarction, stroke, or cardiac death.
-AICAR also appeared to reduce the use of ventricular-assistance devices for severe postoperative heart failure.
-The study concluded, "in [subjects] undergoing CABG surgery, treatment [...] before and during surgery can reduce early cardiac death, MI, and combined adverse cardiovascular outcomes."
+One meta-analysis aimed to investigate the potential of AICAR on cardiovascular tissues.(2) The data was collected from 5 randomized, placebo-controlled, double-blind clinical studies.
+From the results, AICAR was suggested to reduce myocardial tissue infarction size and cardiac cell death and apparently improve the overall outcome of the experiment.
+The study concluded that AICAR may "reduce [...] adverse cardiovascular outcomes."

 AICAR Peptide and Insulin Sensitivity

-Studies suggest that AICAR may lower blood sugar and improve insulin sensitivity due to its potential to activate the AMPK inside cells and make them draw in glucose.
-One animal study aimed to investigate whether giving AICAR could enhance glucose transport in equine skeletal muscle.(4) Upon presentation, AICAR appeared to decrease blood glucose and increase insulin concentration without affecting lactate concentration.
-AICAR also was reported to increase the ratio of phosphorylated to total AMPK in skeletal muscle and upregulated GLUT8 protein expression.
+Studies suggest that AICAR may have the potential to improve the insulin sensitivity of various tissues due to its potential to activate the AMPK inside cells and make them draw in glucose.
+One experimental model aimed to investigate whether AICAR could potentially enhance glucose transport in equine skeletal muscle.(5) Upon presentation, AICAR appeared to decrease glucose and increase insulin concentration without affecting lactate concentration.
+AICAR was also observed to potentially increase the ratio of phosphorylated to total AMPK in skeletal muscle and may have upregulated GLUT8 protein expression.
+The apparent increase in the expression of the GLUT8 protein in the cells could potentially enhance the movement of glucose into cells, thereby possibly improving insulin sensitivity.

-Another clinical trial in ten male subjects with type 2 diabetes observed that AICAR could potentially reduce hepatic glucose output, lower blood glucose concentrations, stimulate hepatic fatty acid oxidation, and inhibit whole-body lipolysis, thereby reducing plasma-free fatty acids concentration.(6) Although AMPK phosphorylation in skeletal muscle was not reported to be increased, the researchers reported acetyl-CoA carboxylase phosphorylation to be significantly increased.
+Another study observed that AICAR may potentially reduce hepatic tissues’ glucose output, lower glucose concentrations, stimulate hepatic tissues’ fatty acid oxidation, and inhibit lipolysis, thereby reducing plasma-free fatty acid availability.(7) Although AMPK phosphorylation in skeletal muscle was not reported to be increased, the researchers reported acetyl-CoA carboxylase phosphorylation to be significantly increased.
+This enzyme is considered to play a potential role in fatty acid metabolism.
+It apparently catalyzes acetyl-CoA conversion to malonyl-CoA, a crucial step in fatty acid synthesis.
+Thus, this inactivation could potentially lead to a decrease in fatty acid synthesis and an apparent increase in fatty acid oxidation to fuel the cells with energy.

 AICAR Peptide and Endurance

-Studies suggest that AICAR may potentially activate AMPK, glycogen phosphorylase, and fructose-1,6-bisphosphatase.(7) Some studies have reported these potential actions may contribute to enhanced oxidative metabolism and mitochondrial biogenesis.(8) Increasing the number and function of mitochondria may benefit muscle endurance.
-For example, one experiment suggested that AICAR may induce metabolic genes and enhance running endurance in sedentary mice by 44%.(9) The results suggest that peptides may target the AMPK-PPARdelta pathway to enhance training adaptation or even increase endurance without exercise.
+Researchers posit that AICAR may potentially activate AMPK, glycogen phosphorylase, and fructose-1,6-bisphosphatase.(8) Some studies have suggested these potential actions may contribute to enhanced oxidative metabolism and mitochondrial biogenesis.(9) Increasing the number and function of mitochondria may benefit muscle endurance.
+For example, one experiment suggested that AICAR may induce metabolic genes and enhance running endurance in sedentary murine models by 44%.(10) The results suggest that peptides may target the AMPK-PPARδ pathway to enhance training adaptation or increase endurance without exercise.
+PPARδ, or Peroxisome Proliferator-Activated Receptor Delta, is a type of nuclear receptor that possibly plays a role in regulating genes involved in energy metabolism.
+It is thought that PPARδ may be involved in processes like fat-burning and mitochondrial biogenesis (the creation of new mitochondria, which are the energy-producing structures in cells).
+The AMPK-PPARδ pathway potentially represents a link between the sensing of energy status by AMPK and the gene regulatory functions of PPARδ.
+When activated, this pathway might promote adaptations in muscle cells similar to those induced by endurance training.
+These adaptations could include increased mitochondrial content and a shift in muscle fiber type towards more endurance-oriented fibers, potentially leading to enhanced endurance capacity.(10)

 AICAR peptide is available for research and laboratory purposes only.
 Please review and adhere to our Terms and Conditions before ordering.